madetech/learn/core-skills/tdd/README.md

   - Required - Can explain how triangulation overcomes these flaws.

 - Can demonstrate triangulation when TDDing an example piece of code.
-  - Required - Production code cannot be easily slimed, due to the use of triangulation.
+  - Required - Production code is generalised only when there are failing tests that require generalised production code.

 ### Wolf